-In this post we will share a few useful tips about traveling with a tablet and hopefully answer some questions you may have.
+In this post we will share a few useful tips about traveling with tech, taking your tablet on a plane and hopefully answer some questions you may have.
 So whether you are looking into buying a tablet or choosing between taking a laptop on the road or a tablet, you can find some nuggets of help in here.

 You may also like: Best Gifts For Traveling Businessmen

 As you can tell by my site, I have always loved traveling.
 However, sooner or later on any trip you will be faced with a couple of hours with nothing to do.

 Whether they are long rides on a seemingly endless road or being stuck in an airport, this is where tablets come into their own.

 During my trip around Africa, I only had an iPad with me and it was perfect.
 With it I wrote my book, I kept in touch with home and I had a whole library full of books to choose from.
 While I could have done that with my phone, typing on such a small screen is, quite frankly, a pain in the a**e, and reading for long periods of time on a phone tends to hurt my eyes.